tuvo1106/mastermind_v2/README.md

 ### GraphQL Server

-Users can interact with the API using a GraphQL playground at `http://localhost:3000/graphql`.
+Users can also interact with the API using a GraphQL playground at `http://localhost:3000/graphql` when the API is running.

 ![graph-ql](/src/assets/graphql.png)